top of page

 Extras 5

-There are so many touches in the design of Polar Park it would be tempting to give more than the maximum score in this category.
+There are so many special features in the design of Polar Park it would be tempting to give more than the maximum score in this category.
 As mentioned earlier, the team solicited input from the fans and community in the design of Polar Park, and the results show that they listened.
 From the inclusion of Worcester native Harvey Ball’s Smiley Face to the artwork produced by local artists and the inclusion of local vendors into the concession menu, this ballpark screams Worcester.

-Not content to sit on their laurels, the WooSox added many more unique touches for the 2022 season.
-One of the Duck Boats used in the Red Sox championship parades sits atop the left field berm, and the opening of Summit Street has added many Worcester-centric points of interest, including a bench painted bright yellow in center field that honors Harvey Ball and a giant bobblehead decked out in a uniform of the Major League Worcester Worcesters.
-There’s much to see and do here at Polar Park.
+Not content to sit on their laurels, the WooSox continue to add more extra features to Polar Park.
+One of the Duck Boats used in the Red Sox championship parades sits atop the left field berm.
+On Summit Street fans will find a bench painted bright yellow honoring Harvey Ball and a giant bobblehead decked out in a uniform of the Major League Worcester Worcesters.
+New for 2023 is the WooSox reward app, which allows fans to earn points at games and participating businesses to redeem for WooSox merchandise and experiences.

 Final Thoughts

-558 views0 comments
+1,531 views0 comments

 Recent Posts